 And that’s okay.
 You don’t have to handle everything on your own.
-A certified mental health counselor can provide meaningful guidance and support while you’re trying to improve yourself.
+A certified mental health therapist can provide meaningful guidance and support while you’re trying to improve yourself.

 Still not sure how to deal with the shame you are feeling?
 Speak to a therapist today who can walk you through the process.
 Simply click here to connect with one of the experienced therapists on BetterHelp.com.

 You may also like: